-Impact Monitoring indicators Responsibility Frequency/ Duration Location Methods Estimated Cost · · following rainfall events about \$2,500/month Health and Safety Checking accident logs and ensuring proper recording of all incidents including near-misses Contractor under supervision of the Consultant Daily At maintenance site Visual observation and documentation with photos Environmental, Health & Safety, and Social EHS expert employment salary of about \$2,500/month Each road has one full time officer Socio- economic Periodic site inspection by EHS expert with documentation of employment and grievance, sharing maintenance schedule with the public, access to roadside businesses, vendors and residences, and grievance record.
-Documentation of training and raising awareness for SEA/H and signing of the CoC as well as record of age verification against child labor.
+Frequency/ Impact Monitoring indicators Responsibility Duration Location Methods Estimated Cost 1 Safety recording of all incidents including near-misses under supervision of the Consultant maintenance site documentation with photos Safety, and Social EHS expert employment salary of about \$2,500/month Each road has one full time officer Socio- economic Periodic site inspection by EHS expert with documentation of employment and grievance, sharing maintenance schedule with the public, access to roadside businesses, vendors and residences, and grievance record.
+Documentation of training and raising awareness for SEA/SH and signing of the CoC as well as record of age verification against child labor.
 Contractor under supervision of the Consultant Daily At maintenance site Visual observation and documentation with photos Environmental, Health & Safety, and Social EHS expert employment salary of about \$2,500/month Labor working conditions Contractor under supervision of the Consultant Daily At maintenance site Visual observation and documentation with photos Environmental, Health & Safety, and Social EHS expert employment salary of about \$2,500/month Monitoring community satisfaction.
-Contractor under supervision of the Consultant Daily At maintenance site The site engineer receives community complaints (if any) Environmental, Health & Safety, and Social EHS expert employment salary of about \$2,500/month In case of operational SEA/SH violation Contractor under supervision of the Consultant Daily At maintenance site The site engineer receives community complaints (if any) Environmental, Health & Safety, and Social EHS expert employment salary of about \$2,500/month

-Impact Monitoring indicators Responsibility Frequency/ Duration Location Methods Estimated Cost In case of public SEA/SH violation Contractor under supervision of the Consultant Daily At maintenance site The site engineer receives community complaints (if any) Environmental, Health & Safety, and Social EHS expert employment salary of about \$2,500/month
+Contractor under supervision of the Consultant Daily At maintenance site The site engineer receives community complaints (if any) Environmental, Health & Safety, and Social EHS expert employment salary of about \$2,500/month Operational SEA/SH violation Contractor under supervision of the Consultant Daily At maintenance site The site engineer receives community complaints (if any Environmental, Health & Safety, and Social EHS expert employment salary of about \$2,500/month • In case of public SEA/SH violation Contractor under supervision of the Consultant Daily At maintenance site The site engineer receives community complaints (if any Environmental, Health & Safety, and Social EHS expert employment salary of about \$2,500/month

-7.1.1 Training
+7.1.1.
+Training

 In the context of the proposed project, that encompasses simple maintenance activities, environmental management during the maintenance and operation activities are relatively simple to ensure environmental protection.
 This can be accomplished through competent personnel with appropriate educational and professional background and instituting a periodic training program and site-specific plans that are adequate for protecting the general public and the environment as well as contributing to the mitigation of potential environmental impacts.
 Thus, contractor's personnel who will be involved in the maintenance of the proposed project as well as personnel who will be involved in monitoring activities from the supervising Consultant may attend an environmental training workshop prior to the initiation of project activities.
 Relevant staff from the concerned municipalities are encouraged to attend, as they will be indirectly supervising the works on the ground.
 The objective of this training is to ensure appropriate environmental awareness, knowledge, and skills for the implementation of environmental mitigation measures.
 Environmental training sessions will be conducted twice a year for a period of one day during the maintenance phase.
 The training program will emphasize on pollution prevention measures and techniques during both phases, Health and Safety and implementation of TMP.
 The cost and schedule of this training program will be 1,000 USD per day including material preparation.
-Repeat workshops will be at 500 USD per day.
+Repeat workshops will be at 500 USD per dav.

-The training will include Social risk management besides the Environmental risk management.
+The training will include Social risk management as well as Environmental risk management.

-The training program will cover the following topics:
+The training program will cover the following topicsn and the number of attendees and date of trainings conducted will be documented: